mchantosa/DataCleaning/CodeBook.md

 Original source data was downloaded 22July2017

-This data set has a header, the hearder contains variable names for the
+This data set has a header, the hearder contains variable names

 ### Variables